-Inexperienced/Untrained Riders
+Inexperienced/ Untrained Riders

 You can't let people ride your ATV who don't know what they're doing.
-Unless they've had over a year of experience with riding an all-terrain ATV or taken a training course, it's your responsibility to keep them off your ATV.
-It can be dangerous (especially for underaged children)-all the more reason for you to be firm.
+Unless they've had over a year of experience with ATV riding or taken an ATV training course, it's your responsibility to keep them off your ATV.
+It can be dangerous (especially for underaged children) - all the more reason for you to be firm.